 What is Anti-Money Laundering?

-Anti-Money Laundering (AML) refers to the laws, regulations and procedures performed to prevent criminals disguising illegally obtained funds as legitimate income.
+Anti-money laundering (AML) is a set of rules, principles, legislations, laws, regulations, processes, and tools specific to the financial sector, whose goal is to tackle actions of laundering illicitly obtained funds by criminal or terrorist organizations.
 This involves the monitoring and reporting of suspected customers and transactions.
 Financial institutions and other businesses in many countries have a legal obligation to follow directives for doing this.
 For example, financial and insurance institutions are obliged to check their customers according to "Know Your Customer" (KYC).
 This involves legitimation and identity verification.

 Anti-money laundering initiatives increased globally following the formation of the Financial Action Task Force (FATF) in 1989.
 It was established to develop international standards to tackle money laundering and promote implementation in different countries.
 The International Monetary Fund (IMF) is also involved in this.

 Anti-money laundering laws are implemented by many countries, often based on the FATF guidance.
 They usually require banks and other financial institutions to monitor activities and report suspicious transactions.